 Can we meet you?

 What specific qualities do you possess that would make you the right fit for this post?
-And do you have any prior leadership experience?

 In light of this, how do you think these capacities have readied you for this position?

-You’re running unopposed.
+From all indications, you are running unopposed.
 What do you have to say to that?

 I think the much bigger question is why many offices are not even contested.
 I do not feel entirely good about it because IFUMSAites are being limited in making choices.
 But in the real sense of humanity, it’s a stress relief to run unopposed (laughs)